 Coronaviruses (CoV) are ‘enveloped viruses’ belonging to the subfamily Coronavirinae in the family Coronaviridae that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).

-A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.
+The 2019 Novel Coronavirus (SARS CoV-2) is a new strain that has not been previously identified in humans.
 Coronaviruses most commonly spread from an infected person to others through:

 - the air by coughing and sneezing